 Adding images to pages is useful for breaking up long blocks of text, and also filling out pages which don’t have a lot of text so always make sure each page has at least one image on it.
 Google will take it into account.
 We recommend pixabay.com for free images, but best to stay clear of images which have recognisable faces on them (see https://pixabay.com/en/blog/posts/public-domain-images-what-is-allowed-and-what-is-4/), or fotolia.com for payable ones.

 Lastly, when you insert an image into a page make sure you fill in the Alt Text field middle right of the Insert Media box, explaining the image e.g. Anxiety at the workplace.
 This is called Image Optimization.
 Alt text is especially useful for people with hearing impediments who use screen readers.

 Links are the blue hyperlinks which take you from one page/website to another when you click on them.
-Outgoing links are not necessarily beneficial to your SEO but incoming links are, so if you are a member of any authoritative organisations (AfSFH, CNCH, NCH etc) make sure there is a link to your website from theirs.
+Outgoing links are not necessarily beneficial to your SEO but incoming links, or backlinks, are, so if you are a member of any authoritative organisations (AfSFH, CNCH, NCH etc) make sure there is a link to your website from theirs.
 Habitually this will be on your personal info page on their website.
 Likewise, if someone publishes an article on you make sure they mention your website address somewhere, and if you have friends or acquaintances with similar-topic websites it’s a good idea to exchange links (link relevancy).

 6 – Maintain a Blog